EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 ### Expression Tags
 Any tag having a name that begins with an equals sign will be created with a getter that evaluates the name as an expression.
 The priority of the expression source will be 98.

-You have access to time, math, random, re, and the kaithem object, plus the tag itself as 'tag', and anything else you put in tag.evalContext in code.
+You have access to time, math, random, re, and the kaithem object, plus the tag itself as 'tag', and anything else you put in tag.eval_context in code.

 Note: tag point configuration is not part of a module and as such is a little harder to share, since you don't get the ZIP file uploads.
 You may want to create tags through code instead.